Does this sound familiar?

 About Marina

-Marina Fridman (BFA, MFA) is a visual artist, arts educator, and author (or Drawing Source'ress!) of The Drawing Source.
+Marina Fridman (BFA, MFA) is a professional visual artist, arts educator, and founder of The Drawing Source.
+Before launching The Drawing Source, she held a tenure-track teaching position at Northwestern Polytechnic in Alberta, Canada.

-As an educator of visual arts, Marina held a Tenure-Track Instructor position at Northwestern Polytechnic in Alberta, Canada before leaving to focus on developing The Drawing Source.
-She enjoys distilling complex drawing concepts into steps that are easy to understand and put into practice, and considers herself successful when her students increase both their skills and their enjoyment of the drawing process.
+Most importantly: She enjoys distilling complex drawing concepts into steps that are easy to understand and put into practice - and considers herself successful when her students increase both their skills and their enjoyment of the drawing process.

 Marina's work has been featured in: